OK, cards on the table: I don’t really like shopping at Costco.

 No thank you!

-I’ll just go to my local Aldi, which is a new tenant in a legacy strip mall.
+I’ll just go to my local Aldi, which is a tenant in a legacy strip mall.
 Even though it’s a small store, there’s supercenter-sized parking.
 That means more empty spaces than you could ever possibly need.

 I love being able to zip into Aldi and have only four or five aisles to navigate.